-If you live in an area that experiences many storms, or you simply want to protect your home against any type of flooding, adding underlayment under your shingles will give your home an extra layer of protection from water that falls on your roof.
+If you live in an environment that has several floods, or just wish to shield your home from some sort of flooding, installing underlayment under your shingles will give your home an additional layer of water coverage that falls on your roof.

 Starter shingles are another barrier against water.
-These are necessary for the construction of your roof, and are placed underneath the outside shingles.
 When the rain falls, starter shingles cause the water to drip off your roof and onto the ground outside, instead of through the roof.

 Ventilation is an essential part of your roof.
 Without it, mold can start to grow in your attic.
 Given that black mold exposure can cause cancer, lung disease, changes in mood, and nosebleeds, it’s worth putting in ventilation to keep you and your family safe.

-Drip edge, though sometimes ignored by roofing companies, is incredibly important because it ensures that water actually goes into your gutters.
-Without it, you can end up with nasty flooding damage.
+Drip edge, while often neglected by roofing firms, is extremely necessary because it means that water actually runs into the gutters.
+Without it, you might end up with awful flood damage.

-When reviewing your construction plan with the construction or roof replacement company you’re working with, remind them to install the drip edge.
-If they’re not planning on installing it, it might be a good idea to go with another company.
+When updating the building plan with the roof replacement firm that you are dealing with, remind them to add the drip lip.
+If they don’t plan to install it, it may be a smart idea to go with another company.

 Contact Hulsey Roofing Co.
 About Roof Replacement Costs

-If you have other questions related to “How much does a new roof cost?” we’re happy to answer them.
-Whether you want to know how long it takes to put in a new roof, or you’re looking for roof replacement advice related specifically to weather in your area, we can answer any of your questions.
+Do you have any other concerns on “How much does a new roof cost?
+“We are glad to discuss them.
+We will answer all of your questions, whether you want to know how long it takes to put up a new roof, or whether you’re looking for roof repair advice directly relevant to weather in your city.

-Here at Hulsey Roofing Co. we’re experts on everything related to roofs.
-Visit our contact us page to ask your questions or learn more roof replacement costs.
+Here at Hulsey Roofing Co., we’re experts on everything related to roofs.
+Visit our contact us page to ask your questions or learn more about roof replacement costs.